ibm-cloud-architecture/denim-compute/book/docs/development/process-services.md

 # Process services

 This section provides details on service flow implementation chains of process activities.
-To understand the processes themselves that this section builds upon, please see [Process flow control](../process-flow-control).
+To understand the processes themselves that this section builds upon, please see the [Process flow control](process-flow-control.md) section.

 ## Process message exchange